Legal requirements and best practice for forums

 Considerations for DBS Checks

-There is no legal requirement to get DBS checks if people who work in the forum are not taking part in a ‘regulated activity’.
+There is no legal requirement to get DBS checks if forums or people with forum roles are not taking part in a ‘regulated activity’.
 But it is good practice.
 We do recommend that forums get at least a basic check for all active forum members.
 It’s part of a commitment to effective safeguarding and making sure that the people involved in the forum are suitable for carrying out their role.

 There is a legal requirement for DBS checks for certain ‘regulated activities’.
 Your forum will need to assess what level of check each role in the forum will need to carry out their work.